eburakova/eda-kc-housing/README.md

 >❗️**The notebooks will not run without the file `data/houses.csv`**.
 The dataset used here can be reconstructed from the
 > the [`house_data`](https://www.kaggle.com/datasets/arathipraj/house-data)
-> and [`house_sales`](https://www.kaggle.com/datasets/andykrause/kingcountysales) datasets on Kaggle - with a little bit of > > effort and no guarantee of reproducability.
+> and [`house_sales`](https://www.kaggle.com/datasets/andykrause/kingcountysales) datasets on Kaggle - with a little bit of
+> effort and no guarantee of reproducibility.

 ## Result summary